sst/guide/_chapters/create-the-signup-form.md

 import Signup from './containers/Signup';
 {% endhighlight %}

 Now if we switch to our browser and navigate to the signup page we should see our newly created form.
-Try filling in the form and ensure that it shows the confirmation code form as well.
+Try filling it in and ensure that it shows the confirmation code form as well.

 ![Signup page added screenshot]({{ site.url }}/assets/signup-page-added.png)